⊕ E P I S T L E of J A M E S ⊕

 Now, if any of you lacks wisdom, let him ask God, who gives to all generously and without reproach;

 Trust, and do not doubt, “for the doubter is like a wave in the sea being tossed and driven by the wind” (1.6).
-Doubt will fill the vacuum of faith should faith leave (omission), and doubt will eventually become a man’s companion.
-All endeavors in life should be undertaken with a measure of faith, or else the person becomes “double-minded*, unstable in all his ways” (v.9).
-Thus, continuity and perseverance have much in common.
-Perseverance is considered continuing while under stress or without results.
-Continuity assists daily spiritual expression and behavior when walking in the Way.
-Both persistence and continuity rely upon faith as a foundation.
+Doubt will fill the vacuum of faith should faith leave, and doubt will eventually become a man’s companion.
+People should undertake their actions with a measure of faith, or else the person becomes “double-minded,* unstable in all his ways” (v.9).
+To avoid doubt, faith and perseverance are required, and both are a good seed to sow.
+Perseverance is continuing despite stress or without immediate results, with faith supporting daily spiritual expression and behavior as one walks in the Way.
+Both persistence and continuity rely upon a faith foundation.

 *Faith/Doubt

-In 1.14, James refers to perseverance related to temptation: “Each person is tempted whenever he is dragged off and enticed by the bait of his own desire.* Desire is denoted as bait, and the word of caution, ‘dragged off,’ lies underneath.
-In modern Christianity, desire is dealt with by simply not engaging the desire.
-James, however, defines desire as ‘bait’; he defines desire as the person having ownership, that which comes from the individual.
+In 1.14, James refers to perseverance related to temptation: “Each person is tempted whenever he is dragged off and enticed by the bait of his own desire.“* Desire is denoted as bait, and the word of caution, ‘dragged off,’ lies underneath.
+James defines Desire as ‘bait’; he defines Desire as the person having ownership, that which comes from the individual.
 Sowing the good seed to end improper desires or excess would be an action James would approve of.

 *evil inclination

-Once the desire is conceived, birth to sin is given (1.15), and when fully grown (excess), it “gives birth to death.”
-The modern term ‘Crash and burn’ describes the meaning of this passage.
+Once the Desire is conceived, birth to sin is given (Jm.
+1.15), and “when it is finished” (=completely finished, excess), it “gives birth to death.”

-So it is that by continued faith, including faithful actions, that desire (sin) becomes removed, and perseverance remains.
+So by continued faith, including faithful actions, unrighteous Desire (sin) becomes removed, and perseverance remains.
 “Don’t delude yourselves, my dear brother,” James concludes.

 Words or Actions?

-The attribute of faith relies upon a relationship with God, relating to His kingdom within and, further, the witnessing of His spirit within.
+The attribute of faith relies upon a relationship with God and His kingdom and, further, the witnessing of His Spirit.
 To witness, or witnessing, does not mean by words only; actions (actual change) speak louder than words.
-The witnessing from within must be made manifest.
+Or, in other words, the witnessing a person is given from within is intended to be made manifest without.
 Faith without actions can turn brave men sour.
 As faith is ongoing, the manifesting from within (of that faith) must also be ongoing.
 This continuation, this substance of faith, is often accomplished through prayer; however, sowing the seed of faith is very helpful.
-Faith will meet tribulation, no doubt, but faith instilled will demonstrate a faith witnessed once again.
-Remain faithful and realize a change (actions) may be needed.
+Faith will meet tribulation, but instilled faith will continue to demonstrate.

 James illustrates a few good examples.
 In 2.13-17, (13) “For judgment will be without mercy toward one who doesn’t show mercy; but mercy wins out over judgment.”
 In this case, the action is directed toward a judgment.
-Anyone can render a judgment.
-Still, the true or faithful action is to render judgment with consideration of the circumstance or greater mercy.
-Within this process, the natural man changes into the renewed man.
+Anyone can render a verdict.
+Still, the faithful action is to render judgment with consideration of the circumstances, which often leads to greater mercy.
+Within this process, the natural man reflects changes into what might be described as a ‘born again’ awareness.
+The law may constrain, but mercy sets you free.

 (2.14) “What good is it, my brothers, if someone claims to have faith but has no actions to prove it?”